AI-Huang/tANS/README.md

 # tANS

-Implement the tabled Asymmetric Numeral Systems (tANS) compression algorithm by Python.
+A modularized implementation of the tabled Asymmetric Numeral Systems (tANS) compression algorithm by Python.

+## Acknowledgement

+Thanks to GarethCa's codes that implemented tANS algorithm: https://github.com/GarethCa/Py-tANS.